One of several endemic birds on the islands, the distinctive Blue Chaffinch. Photo: John Muddeman

 Politically part of Europe, but lying off the northwest coast of Africa and on the edge of the Western Palearctic, the Spanish Canary Islands are in a remarkable location in terms of biodiversity.
 Indeed, their sub-tropical climate, ameliorated by cooling sea breezes, and volcanic origins have, over millions of years, enabled the evolution of a remarkably wide range of endemic fauna and flora.

-Day 1: The tour begins with a flight from London to Tenerife South airport.
-After arrival there may be time to explore part of the island.
-Here our first birds should include some of the most widespread, but still sought-after endemic species, ranging from the rakish Plain Swift to furtive Canary Island Chiffchaff and perhaps Atlantic Canary, a colourful, but still rather dowdier wild version of the familiar yellow cagebirds.
+Day 1: The tour begins at midday at Tenerife’s South airport.
+After arrival there will be time to explore part of the island as we head west to our hotel.
+En route our first birds should include some of the most widespread, but still sought-after endemic species, ranging from the rakish Plain Swift to furtive Canary Island Chiffchaff and perhaps Atlantic Canary, a colourful, but still rather dowdier wild version of the familiar yellow cagebirds.
 Night on Tenerife.

 Days 2-3: We’ll spend our time not only exploring Tenerife but also making a crossing to the island of La Gomera.
 Tenerife is dominated by the massive volcanic peak of Teide, which rises to a lofty 12,198 feet above sea level.
-This is the highest mountain peak in Spain and the third largest oceanic volcano in the world, and is in some ways the crowning glory of the island, being literally ringed below the bare summit by the endemic Canary Pine forest.
-In the arid scrubby lowlands we’ll be looking for some widespread species including the local races of African Blue Tit, Spectacled Warbler, and Sardinian Warbler amongst the extraordinary endemic flora.
-We should also see perky Berthelot’s Pipits, while a search of the higher fields and grassy mountainsides might produce some of the rare and declining population of Rock Sparrows.
-We’ll also visit the fascinating Canary Pine forests for another Tenerife speciality, the canariensis race of Great Spotted Woodpecker, though the star here is undoubtedly the emblematic Blue Chaffinch.
+This is the highest mountain peak in Spain and the third largest oceanic volcano in the world, and is in some ways the crowning glory of the island, being literally ringed below the almost bare summit and caldera by the endemic Canary Pine forest.
+In the arid scrubby lowlands we’ll be looking for some widespread species including the local races of African Blue Tit, plus Spectacled Warblers, and Sardinian Warbler amongst the extraordinary endemic flora.
+We should also see perky Berthelot’s Pipits, and a few koenigi race Southern Grey Shrikes are very locally present, plus the long-established but still scarce Barbary Partridges.
+We’ll also visit the fascinating Canary Pine forests for another Tenerife speciality, the canariensis race of Great Spotted Woodpecker, though the star here is undoubtedly the emblematic Tenerife Blue Chaffinch.

 A particular feature of Tenerife is the clear zonation of habitats.
 These range from the arid lowlands, through the more humid middle mountains in the north to the very dry high peak of Teide.
 A remarkable range of Euphorbia spurge plants are present, ranging from tall cacti-like species to the low, bushy fat-stemmed tabaibas, and with luck we may also see the stunning spikes of the Red Viper’s Bugloss, which may still be blooming in the Teide crater and a member of another genus which has radiated into numerous species across the archipelago.

-Man-made wetlands in more arid areas not only attract resident and stray migrant birds, and we’ll drop into one or two during our travels, but might reveal the rare and recently discovered Ubiquitous Bluetail amongst commoner dragonflies, and the endemic Tenerife Lizard is also more abundant near these water bodies.
+Man-made wetlands in more arid areas not only attract resident and stray migrant birds, and we’ll drop into one or two during our travels, but should also reveal plenty of dragonflies, including the gorgeous ‘African’ Red-veined Dropwing and Broad Scarlet dragonfies, while the endemic Tenerife Lizard is also more abundant near these water bodies.

 On one day we’ll take our vehicle on the ferry over to the beautiful island of La Gomera.
 This takes us into the realm of the laurisilva – the rich laurel forest and its associated species as we visit one of the best examples of this habitat on the islands.
 Several birds are all but exclusive to the habitat and we´ll search for flighty Bolle’s and Laurel Pigeons, the diminutive ‘Tenerife’ Goldcrest, colourful local races of Common Chaffinch and European Robin, as well as the decidedly uncommon granti race of Eurasian Sparrowhawk.
 The flora here is very diverse and walks along tracks and roadsides will allow us opportunities to enjoy this variety and also some of the butterflies present, which can include Gomera Brimstone, Canary Speckled Wood, Canary Island Blue and Canary Red Admiral, as well as perhaps the rarer Canary Island Large White.
-With water constantly available in the reservoirs and irrigation tanks on these more western islands, a few interesting damsel and dragonflies are also present, including the endemic Island Darter, large Blue Emperor, plus showy Broad Scarlet and Red-veined Dropwing.
+With water constantly available in the reservoirs and irrigation tanks on these more western islands, a few interesting damsel and dragonflies are also present, including the endemic Island Darter and impressively large and colourful Blue Emperor.

 The return ferry crossing to La Gomera will also give us our first real chances for pelagic species.
 Cory’s Shearwater is abundant, while the much smaller Bulwer’s Petrel occurs in small number and the rare and declining Barolo’s Shearwater is still most regularly observed in the archipelago between Tenerife and La Gomera.
 There’s always the outside chance of even rarer species, such as Red-billed Tropicbird which has begun to breed on the islands, or perhaps other storm-petrels, while part of the large Short-finned Pilot Whale population inhabiting the seas around the islands is likely to show itself as well.
 Nights on Tenerife.

-Day 4: After more birding in the morning on Tenerife, we take a fairly short flight across to Fuerteventura.
+Day 4: We’ll take a fairly short morning flight across to Fuerteventura.
 Very different in nature to the Central and West Canary Islands, Fuerteventura and Lanzarote are very much older volcanic islands, and in part consequently much lower and more arid.
 Combining this with their closer proximity to the African mainland one can immediately understand their truly semi-desert nature.
-We’ll try quite close to our hotel for two of the most sought-after birds in the islands this evening: the endemic race of Houbara Bustard and that other classic bird of open deserts, Cream-coloured Courser.
-The open semi-desert areas these inhabit is also home to roving flocks of Lesser Short-toed Larks and a few Southern Grey Shrikes of the koenigi race (which is commoner here than further west).
+We’ll try quite close to our hotel for three of the most sought-after birds in the islands this afternoon and evening: the endemic race of Houbara Bustard and that other classic bird of open deserts, Cream-coloured Courser, plus Red-billed Tropicbird on the coast, a tiny colony of which has settled recently nearby.
+The open semi-desert areas these inhabit is also home to roving flocks of Lesser Short-toed Larks and a few Southern Grey Shrikes of the koenigi race (which is much more common here than further west).
 Night on Fuerteventura.

 Day 5: We have all day to explore the island where we’ll be covering semi-desert and mountain areas looking for a variety of birds, plus a visit to any freshwater wetlands which may still hold water.
 Raptors could include the endemic majorensis race of Egyptian Vulture as well as Barbary Falcon.
 Out on the more open plains we’ll be searching especially for the Houbara Bustard, as the evening before, but also for buzzing Trumpeter Finches and ‘bubbling’ Black-bellied Sandgrouse.
 However, the highlight of our visit to Fuerteventura will undoubtedly be the Canary Island Stonechat, a dainty species found only on this one island.
 We’ll also be on the look out for the eastern islands’ races of various other species including Eurasian Stone-curlew, Spectacled Warbler and African Blue Tit, plus Ruddy Shelduck and Laughing Dove.
-Exotic species such as Red-vented Bulbul and African Sacred Ibis have a strong foothold in parts of Fuerteventura, and although these are all originally escapes from collections, they do provide further variety to our birding, along with the long-established but still scarce Barbary Partridges.
+Exotic species such as Red-vented Bulbul and African Sacred Ibis have a strong foothold in parts of southern Fuerteventura, and although these are all originally escapes from collections, they do provide further variety to our birding if we have time to travel south.
 Watered gardens and parks around holiday complexes act as magnets to off-course migrants as well as providing habitats for interesting butterflies such as the incredible Monarch and its look-alike, the Plain Tiger.
 Good populations of the attractive Atlantic Lizards, diminutive Saharan Bluetail damselfly, and the introduced but often amusing Barbary Ground Squirrels will also keep us occupied during our searches for birds.
 Night on Fuerteventura.

-Day 6: After the early morning spent looking for any species we may have missed, we take the short ferry crossing to Lanzarote.
-First we visit an area of working salinas to look for any shorebirds which may be around, and then drive to the northern tip of the island to see the views over La Graciosa and watch for birds from the clifftop, which can include Eleonora’s Falcons.
-The evening can be spent either with a seawatch from a coastal viewpoint, where shorebirds such as Bar-tailed Godwit, Whimbrel, Ruddy Turnstone, Grey, Common Ringed and Kentish Plovers and ‘peeps’ also concentrate, or perhaps if needed we could visit the sandy Famara area, famous for Houbara Bustards and Cream-coloured Coursers, but also holding a full suite of desert species.
+Day 6: We’ll take a short early morning ferry crossing to Lanzarote.
+First, we visit an area of working salinas to look for any shorebirds which may be around, and then drive to the northern tip of the island to see the views over La Graciosa and watch for birds from the clifftop, which can include Eleonora’s Falcons.
+The evening can be spent either with a seawatch from a coastal viewpoint, where shorebirds such as Bar-tailed Godwit, Whimbrel, Ruddy Turnstone, Grey, Common Ringed and Kentish Plovers and ‘peeps’ also concentrate, or perhaps if needed we could visit the sandy Famara area, famous for its Houbara Bustards and Cream-coloured Coursers, but also holding a full suite of associated esert species.
 Night on Lanzarote.

-Day 8: If time allows, we’ll have a final look around Tenerife before driving south to the airport, arriving in time to connect with a return flight to London where the tour ends.
+Day 8: Time permitting, we’ll have a final look around Tenerife before driving south to the airport where the tour ends.
+We’ll arrive in time to connect with early evening flights home.